 Sufficiency: determining how much is enough

 Recognition of a locale’s carrying capacity and harvesting below the rate of replenishment can support families, companies, and governments.
-An economy of scale, guided by sufficiency, is a recipe for a more overall sustainable community.
+An economy of scale, guided by sufficiency, is a recipe for a more sustainable community.

-Process: involving all stakeholders
+Public Participation Process: involving all stakeholders

 Charrettes and focus groups that include local residents of all ages and walks of life contribute to the collective goals we strive to achieve, the local and often underutilized resources we employ, and the broadened definitions of health and sustainability we use to assess and monitor progress.